 An obituary online announced the death of Peter’s sister Liisa earlier this year.
 It states that on January 20, 2020, Pirjo-Liisa “Liisa” Nygård Johnson, daughter of Eeli and Hilkka, died peacefully “after a courageous battle with breast cancer.”
 She was 77 years old.
 As a child, Liisa was very active in school sports and other activities and “was integral in setting up the first student council and yearbook at Norberry Junior High, where she served as Vice-President of the student body in 1959,” her obituary reports.

 According to this obituary, Liisa also ran a successful fashion business with her then-husband Russell Nichol, starting a company called Pirjo-Liisa Fashions in 1975.
 The company was so successful that Liisa won the Woman of the Year in Business in Manitoba in 1981.
 The couple had four children together before separating in the mid-1980s.
 Liisa married her second husband, Dennis Johnson, in 1994 and the two were together until Johnson’s death in 2013.

 5. In 2002, He Was Ordered to Pay a Record Child Support in Canada

-The National Post reported in 2002 that Peter Nygård was ordered by a Toronto judge to pay record child support to Kaarina Pakka, mother of their 15-year-old son Mika.
+The National Post reported in 2002 that Peter Nygård was ordered by a Toronto judge to pay record child support to the mother of one of his sons.
 Nygård was ordered to pay $15,091 a month on an “interim basis” until they went to trial.
 The Post reported that this was “the largest child support order for one child in Canada.”

 The Globe and Mail reported in 2004 that the matter was eventually settled out of court, signing a confidentiality agreement which prevents the details of the agreement to be made public.
 The Globe and Mail said that a large child support payment was being requested by the child’s mother so her son could “enjoy some of what Mr. Nygård’s other six children received,” including a hot tub, a cottage, and a nice car.